Vascular and Vein Institute of the South

 An AV fistula connects an artery directly to a vein, usually in your arm.
 An AV fistula increases the blood flow between the connected artery and vein.
 The higher volume of blood flow enlarges and strengthens your vein enough to support dialysis treatment.
 AV fistulas tend to last longer than other types of dialysis access and are less vulnerable to infection and clotting.

 Long-term dialysis treatment can make the lining of your blood vessels thicken to the point where your circulation is limited enough to make dialysis difficult.
-During a fistulogram, the team at Vascular and Vein Institute of the South uses a particular type of X-ray to locate the narrowed section of the vein.
+During a fistulogram, we use a particular type of X-ray to locate the narrowed section of the vein.

-You have a presurgical consultation at Vascular and Vein Institute of the South before you have dialysis access surgery.
-The team provides personalized instructions to prepare for your operation.
+You'll have a presurgical consultation before you have dialysis access surgery.
+Our team provides personalized instructions to prepare for your operation.

 In most cases, you need to fast for eight hours before your operation.
 Make sure your doctor knows about any medications, supplements, or vitamins you regularly take as you might need to stop taking some medicines for a few weeks before your procedure.